-Since you are going to regularly buy dog food, it makes sense to get a good deal if you can.
-It’s true that most canned food works out to be more expensive than kibble when all else is equal.
+Since you are going to regularly buy meals for your dog, it makes sense to get a good deal if you can.
+It’s true that most wet food works out to be more expensive than kibble when all else is equal.
 There’s more packaging involved, for starters, although as we discovered it’s easier to recycle.

 However, while many cans come in anything from 12.5oz to 16oz sizes, it’s possible to purchase multipacks to help reduce costs.
 It’s common to find canned dog food in cases of 12, for example.
-So, if you find something your dog loves, you can at least purchase a case of the canned food to last you a while.
+So, if you find something they love, you can at least purchase a case of it to last you a while.

 Remember too that the cost of a can of dog food varies depending on the quality of the ingredients.
 Cheap tins can be tempting, but how good is the food inside?